About Us

 We do recognise that using ‘CAPVA’ (Child Against Parent/caregiver Violence/Aggression) is the industry standard but we explain why we don’t like to use the word ‘abuse here.
 You’ll see a few phrases and words on our website linked to the term CAPVA.
 We want to work to not only help to lower the numbers of families suffering, but to also reduce the stigma in the hopes that families won’t put off asking for help when this is something being experienced.

-Capa First Icon
+The Capa First Response Approach

 At least 40% of child-to-parent violence and abuse incidents are unreported to police, according to research by the VRU (the Mayor of London’s Crime Reduction Unit in 2022)